-If you enjoy visiting zoos, you’ll love being in Thailand.
-Thailand has some excellent zoos – some the typical animals-in-cages variety, and some the open-air animals-roaming-free type – there’s a zoo for every taste in Thailand.
+If you enjoy visiting zoos, you will love being in Thailand.
+There are some excellent zoos in Thailand – some the typical animals-in-cages variety, and some the open-air animals-roaming-free type – there is a zoo for every taste in Thailand.

 If you like spending the day at a zoo, check out one of these best Thai zoos.
 Perfect for you, the family and the kids.

-Chiang Mai Zoo – Probably the most famous zoo in Thailand right now, Chiang Mai Zoo is very popular because it’s one of the few zoos in the world that actually has giant pandas from China.
+Chiang Mai Zoo – Probably the most famous zoo in Thailand right now, Chiang Mai Zoo is very popular because it is one of the few zoos in the world that actually has giant pandas from China.

 Actually started by an American missionary in the 1950s as a private animal collection, the collection expanded enough that it finally had to be moved to the foothills of Doi Suthep mountain, and was eventually donated to the Thai government.

 Chiang Mai Zoo has a wonderful Walk-Through Aviary with almost 1,000 birds, more than 7,000 animals, a large Freshwater Aquarium and a very cool Open Zoo, where you can walk across a sky walkway to see the 200 animals living here.